 Veggie Grilled Cheese

 This grilled cheese sandwich is a favorite option to serve up a little mashed sweet potato smack in the middle of a classic gooey sandwich.
-I love the added flavor, how it adds some moisture to the filling, and how easy it is to make for any age.
+I love the added flavor, how it adds some moisture to the filling, and how easy it is to make for any age while ensuring that it tastes delicious.
 You can even pack it in a thermos.

 The basic idea of this is that you spread nut butter (or seed butter) onto a tortilla, add a banana, and roll it up.
 You can either serve it like that—like you’d eat a taquito!—or slice it into round with a serrated knife.
 So good.